Darragh-Carraher/Darragh-Carraher/README.md

 My career aspirations are to develop software that creates tangible impact to the lives of the user or broader society, such as increasing supply chain transparency to combat greenwashing.
 I am also interested in game development and VR.
 Long term I plan to work in a remote position where my work is location independent, enabling me to travel the world whilst working as a developer.

-I am currently looking for an entry level position in Software or Web development, remote anywhere in the world or based in Auckland, New Zealand.
+I am currently looking for an entry level position in software/web development, remote anywhere in the world or based in Auckland, New Zealand.
 If you are hiring, have advice or just wanna yarn, send me a message!

 Contact me at:
 Email - darraghcarraher@gmail.com  LinkedIn - https://www.linkedin.com/in/darragh-carraher-974a39280/   Phone Number - 02108679951